pantheon-systems/documentation/source/docs/articles/sites/team-management.md

 _(TODO: screenshot)_

-Please note: since supporting agencies have full access to a site, only the site owner can perform this action.
+Please note: since supporting organizations have full access to a site, only the site owner can perform this action.